thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+3/28/20 - Daily data (under the /dailies/ folder) has been added for 3/26, 3/27 and 3/28, note that some tweets will bleed into the following day due to different timezones captured

 3/26/20 - Daily data (under the /dailies/ folder) has been added for 3/24 and 3/25, note that some tweets will bleed into the following day due to different timezones captured.

 3/24/20 - Daily data (under the /dailies/ folder) has been added for 3/22 and 3/23, note that some tweets will bleed into the following day due to different timezones captured.